dwyl/mvp/api.md

 These are the routes that we are currently handling in our application.
-However, we will face some issues if we added a `Tag` controller for our API.
+However, we will face some issues if we add a `Tag` controller for our API.
 It will **clash with TagController** because they share the same path. 💥